optikfluffel/wigbi/README.markdown

 Contact & downloads
 ===================

-You will always find the latest source code and releases at GitHub: http://github.com/danielsaidi/wigbi
+You will always find the latest source code and releases at [GitHub](http://github.com/danielsaidi/wigbi)

-If you feel like helping out, contact me at daniel.saidi@gmail.com or visit http://www.wigbi.com
+If you feel like helping out, [contact me](daniel.saidi@gmail.com) or visit http://www.wigbi.com

 Since no one has taken contact with me yet, I assume that I can be lazy and work in a slooow pace that fits me :)